telerik/blazor-docs/components/stepper/events.md

 ## OnChange

-The `OnChange` event is triggered on the current step and fires before the step has changed.
+The `OnChange` event fires before the current step has changed.
 The handler receives an object of type `StepperStepChangeEventArgs` which exposes the following fields:

 * `TargetIndex` - contains the index of the targeted new step.
 * `IsCancelled` - specifies whether the event is canceled and the built-in action is prevented.